Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 0.0498.

-Proof.
-The probability per lattice site that a vertical (3D) lift occurs is given by the semi-
+The probability per lattice site for a vertical (3D) lift follows the semiclassical tunneling

 p = e